 Who’s The ANZ Frequent Flyer Platinum card For?

-The ANZ Frequent Flyer Platinum card is a great entry level Visa with a lower income requirement ($35,000 p.a.) compared to the Frequent Flyer Black card which is only accessible for those earning at least $75,000 p.a.
+The ANZ Frequent Flyer Platinum card is a great entry level Visa compared to the Frequent Flyer Black card which has a higher annual fee (learn more here).

 Compared to other cards in the market, the 0.75 Points per dollar earn rate is undoubtedly competitive.